-To date, we have generated revenue from the non-refundable upfront payment, regulatory milestone payment, reimbursements of out-of-pocket third-party research and development costs and consulting services under the KP415 License Agreement, consulting services, and associated out-of-pocket third-party costs, under the Corium Consulting Agreement and consulting services under other consulting arrangements, and, as of September 30, 2020, we have a net working capital (current assets less current liabilities) deficit of \$62.7 million.
-We expect that our only sources of revenues will be through payments arising from our license agreements with KVK and Commave, the Corium Consulting Agreement or through other potential consulting arrangements and any other future arrangements related to one of our product candidates.
-While we have entered into the APADAZ License Agreement to commercialize APADAZ in the United States, and entered into the KP415 License Agreement to develop, manufacture and commercialize KP415 and KP484, we cannot guarantee that this, or any strategy we adopt in the future, will be successful.
-For instance, we received a milestone payment of \$5.0 million under the KP415 License Agreement due to the FDA's acceptance of the KP415 NDA, but we cannot guarantee that we will earn any additional milestone or royalty payments under this agreement in the future.
+To date, we have generated revenue from the non-refundable upfront payment, regulatory milestone payments, reimbursements of out-of-pocket third-party research and development costs and consulting services under the KP415 License Agreement, consulting services, and associated out-of-pocket third-party costs, under the Corium Consulting Agreement and consulting services under other consulting arrangements.
+We expect that our only sources of revenues will be through payments arising from the KP415 License Agreement, the APADAZ License Agreement, the Corium Consulting Agreement, or through other potential consulting arrangements and any other future arrangements related to one of our product candidates.
+While we have entered into the APADAZ License Agreement to commercialize APADAZ in the United States, and entered into the KP415 License Agreement to develop, manufacture and commercialize AZSTARYS and KP484, we cannot guarantee that this, or any strategy we adopt in the future, will be successful.
+For instance, we received milestone payments under the KP415 License Agreement, but we cannot guarantee that we will earn any additional milestone or royalty payments under this agreement in the future.
 We also expect to continue to incur additional costs associated with operating as a public company.
 If we are unable to generate revenue in the short term under our license agreements, we will need substantial additional funding in order to continue our operations.

 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of Coronavirus, a global pandemic.
 This outbreak is causing major disruptions to businesses and markets worldwide as the virus spreads.
 We cannot predict what the long-term effects of this pandemic and the resulting economic disruptions may have on our liquidity and results of operations.
 The extent of the effect of the COVID-19 pandemic on our liquidity and results of operations will depend on a number future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, all of which are uncertain and difficult to predict.
-The COVID-19 pandemic may make it more difficult for us to enroll patients in any future clinical trials or cause delays in the regulatory approval of our product candidates, including causing potential delay of the FDA's review of our KP415 NDA.
+The COVID-19 pandemic may make it more difficult for us to enroll patients in any future clinical trials or cause delays in the regulatory approval of our product candidates.
 A portion of our projected revenue is based upon the achievement of milestones in the KP415 License Agreement associated with regulatory matters that may be impacted by the COVID-19 pandemic.
 As a result, we cannot predict what, if any, impact that the COVID-19 pandemic may have on our ability to achieve these milestones.
 The economic uncertainty surrounding the COVID-19 pandemic may also dramatically reduce our ability to secure debt or equity financing necessary to support our operations.
 We are unable to currently estimate the financial effect of the pandemic.
 If the pandemic continues to be a severe worldwide crisis, it could have a material adverse effect on our business, results of operations, financial condition, and cash flows.